sigsum/sigsum/doc/api.md

 - `root_hash`: `tree_head.root_hash`, hex-encoded.
 - `signature`: log signature for the above tree head, hex-encoded.

-### 3.2 - get-tree-head-cosigned
+### 3.2 - get-tree-head-quickly
-Returns a cosigned tree head that corresponds to the previous to-cosign tree head.
-The list of cosignatures is thus fixed.
-Used by Signers and Monitors.
+Returns a tree head that has been cosigned by at least one witness.
+The list of cosignatures is updated every time a new cosignature gets added.
+This endpoint is used by Signers that want _enough cosignatures as fast as possible_.

 ```
 GET <base url>/sigsum/v0/get-tree-head-cosigned